Code-Institute-Submissions/milestone-project-61/README.md

 - This panel contains a series of questions about the user to determine which expedition to load onto the 3D map.
 The first panel allows user to select between a solo or group expedition, and this determines the series of questions displayed to them.
 The flowchart for these questions can be seen [here](#flowchart).
 - User responses on previous panels are used to set personalised prompts on the following panels.
 They are also used to set html content in the panel and the values of the contact form.
 - A back icon allows the user to revisit questions they have previously answered, and alter their input.
 On hover, this icon and its accompanying text turn gold.
 On click, this takes the user backwards to the previous question they have answered.
 This button is hidden on the first panel.
 I have used [jQuery](https://jquery.com/) to control the visibility of these questions so that when a user clicks the previous button, it reverses back through the path the user has taken through the questions, and does not show questions which were not previously displayed to them.
 - On completion of the form, a button is displayed which takes the user to the 3D map.
 This button is silver, and on hover turns gold.
 On click, this button has a gold wave effect.
-Also on click, this button takes the values the user has inputted into the form and passes them as the parameters for the `loadMap()` function.
+Also on click, this button takes the values the user has inputted into the form and passes them as the parameters for the `loadMap(mapClientType, mapGroupType, mapDays, mapWater)` function.
 The result is that the user's screen scrolls down to a 3D map that is loaded with an expedition tailored to the values they have provided.

 #### Map
 <img src="readme-assets/img/readme-map-mockup.jpg" style="margin: 0;">